Christopher Udry

-Christopher R. Udry is an economist who currently serves as King Professor of Economics at Northwestern University.
+Christopher R. Udry is an American economist who currently serves as King Professor of Economics at Northwestern University.
 Udry is the co-founder (with Dean Karlan) and current co-director of the Global Poverty Research Lab at the Kellogg School of Management.
 Udry's research focuses mostly on development economics, in particular rural development in Sub-Saharan Africa, to which he owes his position as one of the world's most prominent agricultural economists.

 Biography

 After earning a B.A. in economics from Swarthmore College in 1981, Udry taught for two years as a secondary school teacher in Tamale, Ghana.
-Thereafter, he went on to earn a Ph.D. from Yale University in 1991, for which he studied rural credit in northern Nigeria, being a visiting research scholar at the Ahmadu Bello University in 1988-89.
+Thereafter, he went on to earn a Ph.D. from Yale University in 1991, for which he studied rural credit in northern Nigeria, being a visiting research scholar at the Ahmadu Bello University in 1988–89.

-Following his graduation, Udry worked first as an assistant professor (1990–96) and then as an associate professor (1996–98) of economics at Northwestern University, and as visiting senior research scholar at the University of Ghana (1996–97), before becoming a professor of economics at Yale University (1998-2004) and being promoted to the position of Henry J. Heinz Professor of Economics (2004–17).
+Following his graduation, Udry worked first as an assistant professor (1990–96) and then as an associate professor (1996–98) of economics at Northwestern University, and as visiting senior research scholar at the University of Ghana (1996–97), before becoming a professor of economics at Yale University (1998–2004) and being promoted to the position of Henry J. Heinz Professor of Economics (2004–17).
 In parallel, at Yale, he served as Director of the Economic Growth Center (2000–05), Chair of the Department of Economics (2006–10), and several times as Chair of the Council on African Studies.
 Finally, Udry returned to Northwestern University in 2017, where has since then been the Robert E. and Emily King Professor of Economics.

 Currently, Udry is serving on the boards of the Bureau for Research and Economic Analysis of Development and the Abdul Latif Jameel Poverty Action Lab, and affiliated to the National Bureau of Economic Research as a research associate.
-In terms of professional service, he sits on the editorial boards of the Journal of Development Economics (since 1995), Econometrica (2001–09), Economic Development and Cultural Change (2004–09), American Economic Review (2005-09), and the Journal of Economic Perspectives (2013–16).
+In terms of professional service, he sits on the editorial boards of the Journal of Development Economics (since 1995), Econometrica (2001–09), Economic Development and Cultural Change (2004–09), American Economic Review (2005–09), and the Journal of Economic Perspectives (2013–16).
 Finally, his research contributions have been acknowledged by a fellowship in the Econometric Society in 2005 as well as membership in the American Academy of Arts and Sciences (since 2011).
 In September 2017, Udry co-founded (with Dean Karlan) the Global Poverty Research Lab, a research center dedicated to the promotion of evidence-based poverty reduction, which he manages as co-director.